 The cause of human campylobacteriosis is Campylobacter jejuni.
 The symptoms of campylobacteriosis are fever, bloody diarrhea, abdominal pain, and malaise.
 The main cause of these diseases is the consumption of undercooked poultry meat, unpasteurized milk, and water contaminated with Campylobacter jejuni.

 How to prevent foodborne illness

 Probiotic bacteria such as lactic acid bacteria directly fight against intestinal bacterial infection.
 It produces antimicrobial substances such as organic acid and bacteriocins.
 Probiotics also improve overall gut health by repairing the gut barrier and causes the exact balance of gut bacteria.
 The balance of gut bacteria is essential for maintaining better gut health.
-Probiotic bacteria means good bacteria which prevent harmful gut bacteria.
+Probiotic bacteria means good bacteria that prevent harmful gut bacteria.

-You can find several best probiotic supplement.
+You can find several best probiotic supplements.